michaeltelford/todo_api/README.md

 The API uses an RSA public key to verify the JWT auth token (sent by the client).
 Follow these steps to find and save the key that the API uses:

-- Open https://todo-checklist.auth0.com/pem in a browser
+- Open https://todo-checklist.auth0.com/pem in a browser.
-- Download the PEM certificate to `~/Downloads`
+- Download the PEM certificate to `~/Downloads`.
 - Base64 encode the contents of the downloaded file using an online base64 encoder ensuring there are no `\n`'s anywhere.
-- Set the `RSA_PUBLIC_KEY` ENV var with the encoded value
+- Set the `RSA_PUBLIC_KEY` ENV var with the encoded value.
 - **Note**: If you get a login cycle, check the logs for '`token decode failure: Neither PUB or PRIV key: error: <reason>`' indicating that the `RSA_PUBLIC_KEY` isn't right.

 ## Testing